Military rations: Early modern

-During the Napoleonic Wars, the Grande Armée had a ration of 24 ounces of bread, a half-pound of meat, one ounce of rice or two ounces of dried beans, peas, or lentils, one quart of wine, one gill of brandy, and a half-gill of vinegar.
-However, in practice this was only possible when units were well-supplied, and troops in the field "spent most of their time desperately hungry", relying on doughboys and "out of the ground" crops such as potatoes and corn, which required minimal cooking and had recently become common across European farms.
+During the Napoleonic Wars, the Grande Armée had a ration of 24 oz of bread, 1/2 lb of meat, 1 oz of rice or 2 oz of dried beans, peas, or lentils, 1 impqt of wine, one gill of brandy, and a half-gill of vinegar.
+However, in practice this was only possible when units were well-supplied, and troops in the field "spent most of their time desperately hungry", relying on doughboys and "out of the ground" crops such as potatoes and maize, which required minimal cooking and had recently become common across European farms.

 The Napoleonic Wars also spurred the development of canned food, which would become a mainstay of military rations.
 The lack of fruits and vegetables in the diets of French soldiers was detrimental to their health.
 In 1795, observing the toll that poor nutrition took on his men, Napoleon announced a prize of 12,000 francs to anyone who could improve upon the prevailing food preservation methods of the time.
 In 1810, Nicholas Appert claimed the prize after devising a method of preserving food in which tightly sealing food inside a bottle and maintaining it at high temperature for certain period of time made the food safe for consumption until opening, using glass jars sealed with corks and boiling water.
 A trial in which food preserved by this method was sent overseas with French troops succeeded.
 Appert was given the money on condition that he make his discovery public, and duly published The Art of Preserving Animal and Vegetable Substances.
 The French Navy began using his methods.
 The Grande Armée experimented with issuing canned foods to its soldiers.
 However, the slow process of canning and the even slower development and transport stages prevented large amounts from being shipped across the French Empire, and the wars ended before the process was perfected.
 A major difficulty that presented itself was the use of glass, which was heavy, fragile, and could explode under internal pressure.
 Appert's work was improved upon by Philippe de Girard in 1811, when he pioneered a method of preserving food in metal cans.
 It was patented in Britain on his behalf by Peter Durand, who took the credit as its inventor.
 Girard, a Frenchman, preferred the entrepreneurial environment of Britain, but could not have taken out a patent in a country with which his own country was at war with.
 Durand sold the patent to Bryan Donkin, who spent two years perfecting the method.
 Canned food subsequently began to be issued to the Royal Navy.
 The reason for lack of spoilage was unknown at the time, since it would be until the 1860s before Louis Pasteur demonstrated the role of microbes in food spoilage and developed pasteurization.